Melusine von der Schulenburg, Duchess of Kendal, Mistress of King George I of Great Britain

 George as Elector of Hanover; Credit – Wikipedia

-Melusine and George had three illegitimate daughters but they were never openly acknowledged as George’s children.
-Instead, they were officially acknowledged by two of Melusine’s sisters and their husbands.
+Melusine and George had three illegitimate daughters who were never openly acknowledged as George’s children.
+Instead, two of Melusine’s sisters and their husbands officially acknowledged them.
 Anna Luise and Petronilla, known as Melusina, were raised by Melusine’s sister Margarete Gertrud and her husband and distant cousin Friedrich Achaz von der Schulenburg.
 Margarethe was raised by Melusine’s sister Sophie Juliane and her husband Rabe Christoph, Count (Graf) von Oeynhausen.

 On July 30, 1700, a death occurred in the British Royal Family that would drastically affect George’s life.
 Eleven-year-old Prince William, Duke of Gloucester, the only surviving child of the future Queen Anne despite her seventeen pregnancies, died.
 William’s death caused a succession crisis as his mother was the only person remaining in the Protestant line to the throne established by the Bill of Rights of 1689.
 This caused Parliament to enact the 1701 Act of Settlement which made George’s mother Sophia of Hanover, a granddaughter of King James I and the nearest Protestant in the line of succession, heiress presumptive to the British throne.
 The British throne would go to Sophia and her Protestant heirs if King William III or Princess Anne, the sister of William III’s deceased wife and co-ruler Queen Mary II, had no children.
 The Act of Settlement bypassed 56 Catholics who had a better hereditary claim to the throne than Sophia of Hanover.